Life After Cancer: What Is a Cancer Survivorship Care Plan?

 Talking with your healthcare team

-Ask your healthcare team members if they can put together a survivorship care plan for you.
-Not all cancer healthcare teams do their own survivorship care plans.
-You can also put your own together.
-Talk with your healthcare team and ask for information as noted above.
+Ask your healthcare providers if they can put together a survivorship care plan for you.
+Not all cancer care teams do this.
+But you can also make your own.
+Talk with your healthcare team and ask for the details above.